strangelove-ventures/horcrux/docs/migrating.md

 ### 5. Distribute config file and key shards to each cosigner.

 The files need to be moved their corresponding signer nodes in the `~/.horcrux/` directory.
-It is important to make sure the files for the cosigner `{id}` (in `cosigner-{id}`) are placed on the corresponding cosigner node.
+It is important to make sure the files for the cosigner `{id}` (in `cosigner_{id}`) are placed on the corresponding cosigner node.
 If not, the cluster will not produce valid signatures.
 If you have named your nodes with their index as the signer index, as in this guide, this operation should be easy to check.

-At the end of this step, each of your horcrux nodes should have a `~/.horcrux/{chain-id}_shard.json` file for each `chain-id` with the contents matching the appropriate `cosigner-{id}/{chain-id}_shard.json` file corresponding to the node number.
-Additionally, each of your horcrux nodes should have a `~/.horcrux/rsa_keys.json` file with the contents matching the appropriate `cosigner-{id}/rsa_keys.json` file corresponding to the node number.
+At the end of this step, each of your horcrux nodes should have a `~/.horcrux/{chain-id}_shard.json` file for each `chain-id` with the contents matching the appropriate `cosigner_{id}/{chain-id}_shard.json` file corresponding to the node number.
+Additionally, each of your horcrux nodes should have a `~/.horcrux/rsa_keys.json` file with the contents matching the appropriate `cosigner_{id}/rsa_keys.json` file corresponding to the node number.

 ### 6. Halt your validator node and supply signer state data `horcrux` nodes